00rayan/rockpaperscissorrevolver/README.md

 ---

+### Win/lose based predictions

+Alongside the function that reads the playerdata, number of wins, ties and losses are counted and stored in appropriate integer variables.
+Then, the next move in sequence for the file is checked, if it changes it is counted.
+The percentage of wins/losses/ties that result in the user changing their choice

+---

 ### Confidence Meter/Multiplier

 Adaptive meter measuring AI's confidence.
 Starts at 1, increases/decreases by 0.1 when AI wins/loses.
 Capped at maximum 1.5x, minimum 0.5x.
 Basic but useful feature.
 Only enabled in hard mode.
 Confidence meter is absent in easy and standard mode, with the multiplier being set at a static value.